grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 ## General plot and character edits (throughout book)
 :plot:
 * on starting and finishing editing of each chapter file:
-	* [ ] convert latex style emdashes --- to md style -- on all files
+	* [-] convert latex style emdashes --- to md style -- on all files
 		* :%s/---/--/g
+		* I don't know if this was a problem before that was changed in pandoc (I feel like somewhere I was seeing --- interpreted as en-dash hyphen.
+But it looks right now when I did some test compiling that outputs in all formats (at least the ones that really matter: epub pdf and html) read --- as emdash; so I've replaced all -- with ---
 	* [ ] note for markdown:
 		* use single underbars for emphasis. two asterisks for bold (if there is any)
 		* DON'T use single asterisks for emphasis.
 I find that confusing.